Sponsored by Marina "Marney" Welmers

 The Jury may take the school’s geographic location into consideration when determining grant awards.

-Institutions represented by Inspire Special Event Jury can be eligible to apply, but committee members must recuse themselves from the discussion and voting or decline if they have a conflict of interest.
+Institutions represented by Inspire Collection Development Grant Jury can be eligible to apply, but committee members must recuse themselves from the discussion and voting or decline if they have a conflict of interest.

-The school library must be a first-time recipient of the Inspire Special Event Grant.
+The school library must be a first-time recipient of the Inspire Collection Development Grant.
 All previous recipients are ineligible to apply.

-The recipient must agree to deliver a final report within twelve months of receipt of the grant money.
-If photographs or images are part of the report, the school must include digital copies (300 dpi images or higher) of all release-signed photographs.
-These reports can be posted, with permission of the recipient, to the AASL website, and to any other ALA website/webpage or ALA publication as requested by ALA.
+Within one year of receiving a grant, recipients are required to submit a report describing how this grant impacted the school library program.
+The report should include receipts on how the funds were allocated.
+If photographs or images are part of the project, the report must include digital copies of all release-signed photographs.
+(These reports could be posted, with permission of the recipient, on the AASL website, and on any other ALA website/webpage or ALA publication as requested by ALA.)

-The Inspire Special Event Fund Jury will evaluate the applicant based on the following criteria:
+The Inspire Collection Development Fund Jury will evaluate the applicant based on the following criteria: